ipfs-inactive/archives/README.md

 ## Contribute

-Feel free to join in.
+Feel free to join in!
+Look at the existing discussions [in the issues](https://github.com/ipfs/archives/issues), or [open an issue](https://github.com/ipfs/archives/issues/new) if you want to talk about something new.
 All welcome.

 ### Want to hack on IPFS?